Kwill3/100-days-of-code/README.md

 **Today's Progress**: Completed two intermediate algorithms challenge and started a course on jQuery in SoloLearn.

 **Thoughts**: I'm proud of my progress this weekend because I had a lot of activities but I still managed to squeeze in time for 100 days of code.
 Being able to code on the move really helps a lot with this, as I used to only code while at home.
 Meanwhile I am making steady progress on the algorithms!

+<h2 align="center"> Day 21: 11 March 2019 </h2>

+**Today's Progress**: Got stumped on one of the algorithm challenges today, I am required to produce the LCM (lowest common multiple) of numbers within a range.
+Had to look up the solution which utilises the Euclidian Method to solve the problem.

+**Thoughts**: Although I had to resort to peeking at the solution, I made sure I understood how to get to there so that I can solve it the next time.